Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/serverrpc.md

 Looking at the above example, we can see the client invoking the `PlayerShootGunServerRpc` method passes in a world position based on perhaps a screen space crosshair position to world space position, the `ServerRpcParams`, and the `ServerRpc` doesn't require ownership.

 :::tip Alternate Owner Example
-Of course, if your project's design was such that a weapon changes ownership when it is picked up by a player, then you would only allow owners to invoke the method and would only need the one `Vector3` parameter like in the example below:
+Of course, if your project's design was such that a weapon changes ownership when it's picked up by a player, then you would only allow owners to invoke the method and would only need the one `Vector3` parameter like in the example below:
 ```csharp
 [ServerRpc]
 public void PlayerOwnerShootGunServerRpc(Vector3 lookWorldPosition)